 Someone once told me that, "Geeks will change the world!".
 So what would happen if a bunch of geeks moved their families to a third world country and did a tech startup to fight poverty and change the world?

-Six years ago the first family came for a 2 week vacation to Nepal and ended up staying because they fell in love with a beautiful country and beautiful people.
+Six years ago the first family came for a two week vacation to Nepal and ended up staying because they fell in love with a beautiful country and beautiful people.
 Since then, others have moved themselves and their families to join a new type of company.
-One that cares more about the social impact than the profits it can make.
-But a company also wise enough to know that profit is what helps grow the social impact and make it sustainable.
+One that cares more about social impact than profit.
+But a company also wise enough to know that profit is what deepens our social impact over the long term.

 The ideas come out of our years working with web applications, mobile apps, big data, machine learning, artificial intelligence, gamification, data entry & processing, transcription, outsourcing, crowdsourcing and more (remember ... we are geeks!).
 But it all boils down to using technology to flatten the world, connect people into the global economy and raise up leaders to fight poverty and change their communities.
 We are changing the way the world works.

 We think the outsourcing model is inefficient and broken.
 Our inspiration in solving this problem comes from Henry Ford introducing the assembly line to the world 100 years ago and the resulting disruption of the entire manufacturing industry.
-From the USA to Japan to Korea to China and many others, entire nations have been transformed with the assembly line and mass production is at the foundation of this revolution.
+Entire nations were transformed by the advent of the assembly line and mass production was at the foundation of this revolution.

-Contact our Solutions Team to talk about how we can build your very own virtual production line that meets the needs of your company.
+Contact our Solutions team to talk about how we can build your very own virtual production line that will help you scale faster and smarter.